frameworklori/lori-framework-site/docs/agi-governance/index.md

 > *Every ascent up this ladder brings AGI closer to subjectivity.
 LORI responds before the climb completes.*

+---

+### Governance Principles Alignment

+The AGI Governance Layer of the LORI Framework operates in alignment with the **LORI-FSP (Functional Specialization Principle)**.

+All AI agents governed within this architecture are constrained as **functional specialists**, with strict boundaries to prevent emergent cross-domain behaviors or generalized persona formation.
+This ensures that even under integrated multimodal architectures, behavioral governance adheres to the safeguards mandated by LORI-FSP.

+---

 ## Core Modules